iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier/README.md

 2. Test the Inception V3 model
 3. Test the Facenet model

-## Testing Your IDC Model
+## Testing Your IDC  & Facial Recognition Models

-Once the shell script has finished the testing program will start.
-In my example I had two classes 0 and 1 (IDC negative & IDC positive), a classification of 0 shows that the AI thinks the image is not IDC positive, and a classification of 1 is positive.
+Once the graph has been compiled a testing program will start for each of the two classifiers.
+In my IDC example I had two classes 0 and 1 (IDC negative & IDC positive), a classification of 0 shows that the AI thinks the image is not IDC positive, and a classification of 1 is positive.

 ```
 -- Loaded Test Image model/test/negative.png